Redocly/redocly-cli-cookbook/README.md

 - [Tag sorting](./custom-plugin-decorators/tag-sorting) - put your tags list in alphabetical order.

+- [Substitute datetime placeholders in an API description](./custom-plugin-decorators/update-example-dates) - update dates in examples to the current date.

 #### Rules (for custom plugins)

 - [Validate Markdown](./custom-plugin-rules/markdown-validator) - check Markdown in description fields is valid.